I2RDL2/ASTAR-3D/README.md

 ## Download

-Please email Jie Lin (lin-j@i2r.a-star.edu.sg) for the download link to the dataset.
+Please email Astar3dteam@a3d.page for the download link to the dataset.

 -Note: this dataset is for non-commercial research purposes only.
 A Non-Commercial Use Agreement needs to be signed.